When to Seek Medical Care continued...

 - Fast heart rate

-- Respiratory distress, such as stridor, short shallow breathing, fast breathing, or blue discoloration to the skin
+Call 911 with any sign of respiratory distress, such as stridor, short shallow breathing, fast breathing, or blue discoloration to the skin.

 Exams and Tests

-The doctor may perform x-rays or simply look at the epiglottis and the windpipe by laryngoscopy-a procedure performed in an operating room.
+- The doctor may perform x-rays or simply look at the epiglottis and the windpipe by laryngoscopy.

-- Because manipulation of the epiglottis may result in sudden fatal airway obstruction and because irregular slow heart rates have occurred with attempts at intubation (putting a tube down the throat and placing the person on a machine that helps with breathing), the doctor will use the controlled environment of an operating room to see the throat structures.
+- Because manipulation of the epiglottis may result in sudden fatal airway obstruction and because irregular slow heart rates have occurred with attempts at intubation (putting a tube down the throat and placing the person on a machine that helps with breathing), the doctor will use the controlled environment of an operating room or intensive care unit to see the throat structures.

 - Other laboratory tests that doctors use to screen illnesses may include the following: